App terms and conditions

-If you are unhappy with Barclays Mobile Banking we have done something wrong, please contact us and give us the opportunity to investigate and resolve the matter.
+If you're unhappy with the App or feel we have done something wrong, please contact us and give us the opportunity to investigate and resolve the matter.
 This also helps improve our service for all customers.

 If you remain unhappy

 If after we have investigated you remain unhappy, you may be able to contact the Financial Ombudsman Service (FOS).
 The Financial Ombudsman is a free, independent service for resolving disputes between customers and financial services institutions.
 If you're eligible to make a complaint to the FOS, you'll need to contact them within 6 months of our final response letter – and they'll ask to see the letter as summary of our investigation of your complaint.

 Phone (from a UK landline): 0800 023 4567

 The European Commission has set up an online dispute resolution platform (ODR platform) to help customers who have bought goods or services online from traders established in the European Union.
 If you have not been able to get your complaint resolved to your satisfaction, you can submit your complaint online through the ODR platform.
 The platform will then send your complaint to the Financial Ombudsman Service (FOS) for an independent review.
 To save time you may wish to contact the FOS directly, using the details provided in the terms and conditions for your product.